Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

 For a statistical analysis of the spectral properties, we introduce the spectral inverse participation ratio (SIPR), defined as

 where $I_\mu$ are the intensities of the calculated spectral lines.
 The SIPR equals 1 when the spectrum consists of a single mode, and approaches $N$ when the intensity is evenly distributed among $N$ modes.
-Analogously to the inverse participation ratio used for determining the spatial localization of modes~\cite{saxena2022sensitivity}, the indicator here introduced provides a measure of the spread of the emission in the wavelength space.
+Analogously to the inverse participation ratio used for determining the spatial localization of modes~\cite{saxena2022sensitivity}, the indicator here introduced provides a measure of the spread of the emission in the wavelength space and describes the distribution of intensity among modes (although different spectral configurations may yield similar values).
 SIPR is calculated for the set of networks analysed by the SALT theory, featuring either Poisson or Wigner--Dyson distributions of the network edge lengths.
 The results are shown in Fig.~\ref{fig:IPR}.
 The correlation between SIPR and fiber crowding is patent: in the Poisson case, where short and long segments occur independently, the SIPR distribution is also Poisson-like, signaling the absence of an underlying spectral structure; surprisingly, in the Wigner-Dyson case, where very short segments are suppressed, low SIPRs are missing from the statistics, meaning that modal intensity distribution is more even.
+This separation is quantitatively confirmed by $\chi^2$ tests against Inverse Gaussian and Gamma--LogNormal functions, clearly distinguishing the two cases in Fig.~\ref{fig:IPR} (see SM).

 In addition we analyze the following spectral features, considering a pump strength just above the gain clamping transition: the intensity-weighted detuning with respect to the gain center wavenumber $k_a$ (IWD) and the detuning of the maximum intensity peak (MID),